Team5924/resources/md/electrical/weidmuller.md

 * release connector
 * tug test - if it comes loose, redo

+the weidmuller connectors used in the frc control system have a max of 16awg

 ### good practices

 * make sure there is no exposed wire. exposed wire can lead to strain or shorts